DanRehberg/CS462_Assignments/P1_Info.md

 	- No Collision

 Notice that the two sets of conditions to test are nearly identical, **the only change is what axis is being examined.**

+The above conditions can be reduced further if comparing the min0 to the max1 and the min1 to the max0 in a consistent manner.

 Briefly, it is worth mentioning why the same separating-axis tests cannot be performed if hoping to have an even tighter fitting bounding box: *an oriented-bounding box (OBB)*.